goulu/openbook-book-data/readme.txt

 * Where do I get more detailed help?

+* I don't see the OpenBook button on my Visual Editor toolbar

+Make sure you have the latest version of OpenBook.
+In the Visual Editor, click CTRL-F5 to force a refresh.
+The button will appear.

 OpenBook support site: http://code.google.com/p/openbook4wordpress/ Report a problem: http://code.google.com/p/openbook4wordpress/issues/list Join the OpenBook discussion list: http://groups.google.com/group/openbook4wordpress